Important: Policy for Repeating Courses has Changed

 Waitlisting Classes in WebAdvisor - Admissions and Records

 Don’t wait until the first day of the term to get into a class that’s full!
 Put yourself on the waitlist and be first in line to fill a vacated spot!
-Waitlisting in WebAdvisor allows students to electronically "wait in line" for the next available space.
+Waitlisting in WebAdvisor is a way to electronically stand in line for a filled class.

 On a Waitlist?
 Did you know…?